 In order to achieve the maximum possible impact for seniors and their communities, Regional Committees will consider the following types of elements when reviewing applications:

 - the degree to which projects engage seniors, including Aboriginal seniors, in project design and delivery; Consulting with seniors to develop a project that will benefit them is not sufficient;

 - the degree to which projects capitalize on seniors' leadership and abilities, and facilitate seniors' contributions to their communities;

 - the location of proposed activities and in particular those that target seniors living in rural and remote areas;

 - the number of seniors to be impacted as well as their diversity.
-For example, projects that include seniors of all ages, as well as ethno-cultural communities, Aboriginal communities, Francophone communities, seniors of all sexual orientations and seniors with disabilities;
+For example, projects that include seniors of all ages, and sexual orientations, as well as seniors who are:

 - the degree to which the projects reflect the cultural and linguistic sensitivities of the province or territory;

-- community groups that previously have not received grant funding from the New Horizons for Seniors Program.
-Communities could be geographic, cultural, linguistic or religious in nature or could focus on new immigrants; and
+- community groups that previously have not previously received grant funding from the New Horizons for Seniors Program.
+Communities could be geographic, cultural, linguistic, religious or could focus on new immigrants;

 - a project's lasting impact on, or enduring contribution to, a community.